savaughn/MetroBundlerLauncher/readme.md

     brew install node

 #### download and install latest release of metro_launcher
 Get the latest release from [release page](github.com/savaughn/metro_launcher/releases).
-Move the .app file to Applications folder.
-Right click and open the app on first launch.
+Open the installer dmg and move the app to Applications folder.
+Right click and open the app on first launch to bypass security settings.

 ### Usage
 - `working directory`: Input a project directory path in the text field labeled "project root".